kirenz/ds-python/_sources/docs/programming-toolkit.md

 - [scikit-learn](https://scikit-learn.org/stable/) provides a toolkit for applying common machine learning algorithms to data.

-- [TensorFlow](https://www.tensorflow.org/) is s an end-to-end open source platform for machine learning.
+- [TensorFlow](https://www.tensorflow.org/) is an end-to-end open source platform for machine learning.

 Here are two curated lists with an extensive list of resources for practicing data science using Python, including not only libraries, but also links to tutorials, code snippets, blog posts and talks: